 Exploring Cinque Terre, Italy

-When we arrived, it was lunchtime.
-We went to the same restaurant we’d been to 11 years prior.
-It was good to see it still there.
-We sat in the outdoor cafe so grateful to be back to this part of Italy and ready for our adventure.
+By the time we arrived, it was lunchtime, and we were hungry for a taste of the familiar.
+We headed straight to the same restaurant we’d visited 11 years ago, happy to see it still standing strong.
+We sat in the outdoor café, feeling incredibly grateful to be back in this beautiful part of Italy and excited for the adventures that awaited us.

 A view looking up the street with our little cafe Bar Centrale on the left.
 This was early June before the tourist season really got rolling.